OpenAdministration/php-latex-renderer/README.md

 php -f samples/simple-report.php
 ```

+# Examples

+You can find some real world examples in the `samples` Folder

 # Contribute
 Please run
 ```
 composer cs-fix
 ```
-before doing a pull request
+and commit the changes in an extra commit before doing a pull request